 If you sell from your website, or by other electronic means such as by email or text, you must also comply with the E-Commerce Regulations, whether you are selling to individual consumers or businesses.
 These specify the information you must provide and require you to make sure your customers can copy and/or print your terms of business.

 If you plan to make unsolicited marketing phone calls, check that your targets have not opted out of receiving marketing telephone calls by registering with the Telephone Preference Service or the Corporate Telephone Preference Service.
 Similar considerations apply to fax marketing.

 If your marketing activities involve processing personal data on individuals - for example, storing their details on a marketing database - you must also comply with data protection rules.

-If you sell digital content (eg music, games, ebooks, software), be aware that consumers can now claim repair or replacement if the content they have downloaded is faulty.
-Consumers also have a 14 day right to change their mind and get a full refund unless they have already started to download the content.
+If you sell digital content (eg music, games, ebooks or software), be aware that consumers can claim repair or replacement if the content they have downloaded is faulty.
+Consumers also have a 14-day right to change their mind and get a full refund unless they have already started to download the content.